ANHD-NYC-CODE/anhd-council-backend/README.md

 ## Continuous deployment

- - Nothing fancy here.
-Run this remote task to update the production server.
+ - Run this remote task to update the production server.
+ - Updating the server will interrupt any running workers.
+When the workers restart, they will have to restart the task from the beginning.
+Keep this in mind if any long running tasks are currently running.

 1) `ssh -t anhd@45.55.44.160 "cd /var/www/anhd-council-backend && sudo sh pull.sh"`